-\begin{remark} The condition $p_l\notin \Aff(\sembunpipj)$ $(l>i, j)$ depends on the ordering, not just on $\cSI'$.
-For example, the order on the left of Figure \ref{fex} satisfies the condition, but the one on the right does not. \end{remark}
+\begin{remark} The condition $p_l\notin \Aff(\sembunpipj)$ $(l>i, j)$ in Theorem \ref{thm_main2} depends on the ordering, not just on $\cSI'$.
+For example, the order on the left in Figure \ref{fex} satisfies the condition, but the one on the right does not. \end{remark}

 The rest of this paper is organized as follows.
-Section 2 gives fundamental definitions and properties about tropical curves.
-In Section 3, we show several lemmas concerning properties of $\cF$ and $\cG$ in a neighborhood of $L\in \cSIfg$ and a kind of division for Laurent polynomials over a valuation field.
-In Section 4, we give an algorithm to find the intersection of $\trop(V(f, g))$ and $L\in \cSIfg$, and prove the main theorems.
-In the last Section 5, we give several examples concerning the main theorems to illustrate the necessity of the acyclicity condition.
+Section 2 gives fundamental definitions and facts about tropical curves.
+In Section 3, we show several lemmas concerning properties of $V(\cF)$ and $V(\cG)$ in a neighborhood of $L\in \cSIFG$ and introduce a kind of division procedure for Laurent polynomials over a valuation field.
+In Section 4, we explain how to determine $\trop(V(f, g))\cap L$ for $L\in \cSIfg$, and prove the main theorems.
+In the last section, we give several examples concerning the main theorems to illustrate the necessity of the acyclicity condition.